 The ability to render video in real-time is critical to achieving the very best patient outcomes.

-Cybernet's latest innovation is the world's first and only 4K medical computer with Antimicrobial housing to protect itself from harmful microbes.
+Cybernet's latest innovation is the world's first and only 4K medical computer with antimicrobial properties built in to protect the housing.
 In addition all of Cybernet's 4K medical PCs are IP65 rated for easy cleaning and disinfection.

 There are two things that an operating room needs in a computer.